I love to write articles about how to grow and care for various kinds of wonderful plants.

-Depending the variety you choose, they can grow up to 2' tall, with some being much smaller, growing only to a height of about 6".
+Depending on the variety you choose, the plants can grow up to 2' tall, though with some being much smaller, growing only to a height of about 6".
 Take that into consideration when making a decision on what types of bleeding heart you want to plant in your yard.

 When thinking of the most productive location to plant a bleeding heart, a woodland location with moist, cool conditions is the most ideal.